Skip to content

 • Production deployment: API design, streaming, rate limiting, cost management

 Projects: 1.
 Fine-tune a 7B model with QLoRA on a domain-specific dataset.
 Measure improvement vs base model.
 2. Deploy a GenAI application with streaming, safety guardrails, and cost tracking.
+3. Build a secure agent or RAG pipeline with prompt-attack detection, tool constraints, and output validation.

 Resources